JohnTigue/king_tutte_scrolls/Readme.md

 are ideas out of the start-up, Connoiter.
 There is **no relation** between the two organizations.

-Blame Connoiter for the lighthearted nature of this project.
-In contrast, the Tutte Institute is a serious Canadian government research institute whose technology was partially developed for use by Five Eyes nations for cyberdefense purposes.
+Blame Connoiter for the lighthearted tone of this project.
+In contrast, the Tutte Institute is a serious Canadian government research institute whose technology they have open sourced -- and which is used herein -- was partially developed for use by Five Eyes nations for cyberdefense purposes.
+No joke.

-As to the spelling of "datamap" versus the (currently) more common "data map," that too was a decision made by Connoiter.
-If "dataset" and "datapoint" can be a single words, why not "datamap?"

 <div align="center">
 <a href="https://cdn.aarp.net/content/dam/aarp/entertainment/Styles-and-Trends/2017/05/1140-steve-martin-king-tut.imgcache.rev43bf12cdafa4dad1053724bc5ed42e42.web.1140.655.jpg">
 <img src="./images/king_tutte_at_the_mic.png" width="50%" />
 </a>
 <br/>
-<a href="https://www.rhino.com/article/live-from-new-york-its-king-tut">Via Rhino</a>
+<a href="https://www.rhino.com/article/live-from-new-york-its-king-tut">Joke via Rhino</a>
 </div>

+As to the spelling of "datamap" versus the (currently) more common "data map," that too was a decision made by Connoiter.
+If "dataset" and "datapoint" can be single words, why you hating on "datamap?"

 ## Repo structure